falconexe/RoSeMAN/README.md

 > **Note:** MongoDB 8 requires ARMv8.2-A or later.
 Boards with Cortex-A53
 > (e.g. Raspberry Pi 3) are **not supported**.
 Raspberry Pi 4/5, Orange Pi,
-> Apple Silicon, AWS Graviton and similar arm64 platforms work fine.
+> and similar arm64 platforms work fine.

 ## Quick install